awesomemotive/missed-scheduled-posts-publisher/readme.md

 Requires PHP:      5.6
 License:           GPLv2
 Tags:              Scheduled posts, Missed scheduled posts, Cron
-Contributors:      WPbeginner, smub, jaredatch, peterwilsoncc.
+Contributors:      WPbeginner, smub, jaredatch, peterwilsoncc

 WordPress can sometimes fail to publish a scheduled post at the correct time.
 This monitors your site and publishes any that have missed their publication time.